 Seven Figure Pharmacist: How to Take Control of Your Financial Life

 Editor's Note: We've been able to get tl;dr pharmacy readers a discount for the book Seven Figure Pharmacist.
-If you purchase it, make sure to enter the code TLDR at checkout.
-We do not receive a commission from the sale, but we do sincerely want you to read this book (and we're happy to save you some money).
+If you purchase it, make sure to enter the code TLDR at checkout to save a cool 15%!

 I mentioned in a recent post that I'm somewhat of a personal finance nerd.
 I read books on personal finance, investing, and the overall "philosophy" of money.
 My daily reading list includes several blogs on personal finance.
 It's a sort of hobby of mine.